Australian ufology: 1980s

 By 1980, ACOS became the Australian Centre for UFO Studies (ACUFOS) by 1985 (to this day) under the control of Dr Martin Gottschall.
-UFO Research Australia (UFORA) was formed by Vladimir and Pony Godic.
+UFO Research Australia (UFORA) was formed by Vladimir and P Godic.
 Their first newsletter was published in January 1980 in South Australia.

 Government

 The structure of Australian Government is in three tiers.
 The lowest level is Local Council, above that is the State Government and over these sits the Federal Government.
 Throughout the modern era of Australian ufology, departments of the Federal government have played the major role of official inquisitor.
 The State Government does play a minor role; however, archival evidence reveals that when a State body gets involved their primary object is to pass the case up to the Federal sphere.

 Reports

 RAAF dealt with more than 400 between 1950 and 1959 and over 1,300 reports between 1960 and 1980.
 The Department of Air produced Unusual Aerial Sightings (UAS) lists for the public.
 Three such examples are: